AllanChen/IELTS_Summary/note.md

  in hongkong.And the figures for expenditure on Food is still a big cost for the two countries, 22 percent in Britain and 27 percent in Hongkong.
 Expenditure on transport for both countries had different which the proportion in Britain, with exactly 17 percent is 8 percent more than HongKong.
 Expenditure on clothing is the smallest cost for both of countries

- the China economic was similar to the American between 1999 to 2003 and after that china had unbelievable increase stable increase 10% for every year  between 2004 to 2008. however, in last decade it dropped sharply and hit the lowest point  2000 in 2010. while American economic had opposite way rose rapidly.

 in hongkong.And the figures for expenditure on Food is still a big cost for the two countries, 22 percent in Britain and 27 percent in Hongkong.
 Expenditure on transport for both countries had different which the proportion in Britain, with exactly 17 percent is 8 percent more than HongKong.
 Expenditure on clothing is the smallest cost for both of countries